mDuo13/shamap_compress/memory_blog.md

 It's easy to see the significant impact these two changes have on memory usage.
 Combined, they result in total memory savings of over 50%, at some points using 7 GB less RAM than the original code.

+We also had some others in the XRP Ledger ecosystem, like Alloy Networks, test out the new code to confirm that it worked for them as well as it did for us.
+With confirmation that it did, we merged both changes to the the `rippled` source code and are excited to say that they'll be part of the upcoming release of version 1.7.0.

 ## Conclusions